9 Kubota L3901 Problems and Quick Fixes

 Inspect the fuel pumps and ensure they’re operating optimally.
 For example, a faulty fuel pump limits fuel flow to the engine, impacting the tractor’s performance.

-So, to resolve the issue, replace pump with a new one.
-Next, clean the fuel filters to eliminate any dirt, debris, or sludge.
+So, to resolve the issue, replace the pump with a new one.
+Next, clean the fuel filters to eliminate dirt, debris, or sludge.
 Such debris clogs the filter, disrupting the fuel supply.

 Also, inspect the entire fuel system to ensure fuel goes through without hindrance.
 If obstacles, including dirt, are present, clean up the fuel lines using high-pressure air.